Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

 </style>

-This is the default in Astro.
-When you run npm run build, Astro analyzes your project and generates pure HTML, CSS, and JavaScript.
-The result lands in the dist/ folder.
+This is the standard in Astro. npm run build generates pure HTML, CSS, and JavaScript in the dist/ folder.
+No Node.js server is needed at runtime.

 npm run build

-What if a page needs dynamic data that can change with each request (e.g., user information from a header)?
-This is where Server-Side Rendering (SSR) comes in.
+Does a page need dynamic data that changes with every request (e.g., user info from request headers)?
+That’s where Server-Side Rendering (SSR) comes in.

 npx astro add node